 The hidden sugar: When ordering your morning iced coffee, don’t let the term “lightly sweetened” fool you.
 A “lightly sweetened” large, black iced coffee has a shocking 30g of sugar, and a large iced vanilla latte has 41g!
 That blended creamy caramel coffee drink?
 A whopping 66g of sugar in just a medium—that’s 16.5 teaspoons, well above the recommended daily limit.

-The Freshly fix: Specify that you would like an unsweetened coffee when you order.
-If you can’t quite stomach it, decrease the sugar slowly by requesting less pumps of syrup and try a sprinkle of cinnamon or vanilla instead.
+The Freshly fix: Specify that you would like an unsweetened coffee when you order to avoid all hidden sugar.
+If you can’t quite stomach it, decrease the sugar slowly by requesting fewer pumps of syrup and try a sprinkle of cinnamon or vanilla instead.
 For lattes, skip the flavors and you’ll cut the sugar by more than half!
 The sugar in a regular caffe latte comes from lactose, the naturally occurring sugar in milk.

-The hidden sugar: Just like condiments and sauces, salad dressings can also hide sugar and possibly sabotage our healthiest intentions.
+The hidden sugar: Just like condiments and sauces, salad dressings can be sources of hidden sugars in foods (namely, salads) and possibly sabotage our healthiest intentions.
 Check the label, especially for sweet salad dressings like French, fruit-flavored vinaigrettes, and cole slaw dressing which has 6-8 grams of sugar per 2 tablespoons.
 Plus, the small serving size makes it easy to overdo!

 The Freshly fix: For an easy dressing without the sugar, whisk together vinegar or lemon juice with dijon mustard and extra virgin olive oil.
 Experiment with herbs like parsley and basil for an Italian flare, or oregano for a Greek-style dressing.
 Add minced garlic or shallots for extra flavor.